[R.O. 1997 § 385.010; Ord. No. 49 § 1, 9-1-1995]

 If the parade is designed to be held by, and on behalf of or for, any person other than the applicant, the applicant for such permit shall file with the Chief of Police a communication in writing from the person proposing to hold the parade, authorizing the applicant to apply for the permit on his/her behalf; and

 Any additional information which the Chief of Police shall find reasonably necessary to a fair determination as to whether a permit should be issued.

-The Chief of Police, where good cause is shown therefore, shall have the authority to consider hereunder any application which is filed less than five (5) days before the date such parade is proposed to be conducted.
+The Chief of Police, where good cause is shown therefor, shall have the authority to consider hereunder any application which is filed less than five (5) days before the date such parade is proposed to be conducted.

 The Chief of Police shall issue a permit as provided for hereunder when, from a consideration of the application and from such other information as may otherwise be obtained, he/she finds that:

 The conduct of the parade will not substantially interrupt the safe and orderly movement of other traffic contiguous to its route.

 The conduct of the parade will not require the diversion of so great a number of Police Officers of this City to properly police the line of movement and the areas contiguous thereto as to prevent normal Police protection to this City.

 The conduct of the parade will not require the diversion of so great a number of ambulances as to prevent normal ambulance service to portions of this City other than that to be occupied by the proposed line of march and areas contiguous thereto.

 The concentration of persons, animals and vehicles at assembly points of parade will not unduly interfere with proper fire and Police protection of, or areas contiguous to such assembly areas.